AplicacionesWebSW52-FastLearners/upc-pre-202401-si730-SW52-FastLearners-report/upc-pre-202401-si730-SW52-FastLearners-report.md

 McKinsey & Company. (s.f.).
 Demand for online education is growing: Are providers ready?
 Recuperado de https://www.mckinsey.com/industries/education/our-insights/demand-for-online-education-is-growing-are-providers-ready

 The Brookings Institution. (s.f.).
 Realizing the promise: How can education technology improve learning for all?
 Recuperado de https://www.brookings.edu/articles/realizing-the-promise-how-can-education-technology-improve-learning-for-all/

+# Anexos

+* Video About the Product: https://youtu.be/sJkbcBbgWeM
+* Video About the Team: